cbohara/CCSF_CS111A/README.md

 After successful completion of this course, students will be able to:

 Outcome 1: Describe the software development life-cycle and the use of algorithms in program design.

 Outcome 2: Develop, implement, and accurately predict the results of structured programs and code in Java, including the use of numeric and Boolean expressions, if and switch statements, loops, and nested control structures.

 Outcome 3: Write Java code with, and accurately predict the results of, methods that have reference and value parameters and return values.

 Outcome 4: Write Java code to pass and process arrays and Strings.
-Find more details on this course in its official Course Outline of Record